flgkd/integer-linear-programming-notes/notes/11-dynamic-programming.md

 bottom-up recursion + tabulation
 ```

-The original note mainly follows the second style: define a state-value function, derive a recurrence, and fill a table stage by stage.
+In this note, the main presentation follows the second style: define a state-value function, derive a recurrence, and fill a table stage by stage.

 ### 2.2 Three Important Structural Ideas

-The original note summarizes the usual conditions for applying dynamic programming as:
+A useful practical summary of the usual conditions for applying dynamic programming is:

 1. the principle of optimality / optimal substructure;
 2. no aftereffect;